Observe Labor Sunday 2014

 Justice and Witness Ministries encouages congregations to participate in Labor Sunday.
-Links on this page lead to resources for worship, organizations that would welcome your involvement in struggles for justice, and sources for general information about working conditions.
+Links on this page lead to resources for worship, organizations that would welcome our involvement in struggles for justice, and sources for general information about working conditions.

 There are many ways to lift up workers and our work lives during a Labor Sunday service.
 God's Call to End Oppression is a worker-justice themed reflection based on the August 31, 2014, lectionary passages.
 Also see reflections/sermon seeds from previous years as well as Worship Resources including Calls to Worship, Prayers, and Hymns.
 A Mission Moment, sermon, or prayer can lift up workers' concerns.
 You might want to invite a worker to give the Sunday message addressing issues of our faith from the perspective of workers and the workplace.
 This could be a member of the congregation or someone from the community, possibly engaged in a local labor struggle.

 |Support Workers in Your Community

-There are many organizations – either formed by working people or formed by concerned folks who want to be in solidarity with working people – that would welcome our involvement.
+There are many organizations – formed by working people and supported by others in solidarity with them – that would welcome our involvement.
 Many groups are active in multiple locations around the country.
 Please investigate to see if there is one near you.
 Its work would be strengthened by your support.
-More.

 |More resources related to justice for workers